BIKERS ADVISED TO ‘FOCUS’ ON WEDNESDAYS

 THE BACKGROUND TO BENNETTS

-· Bennetts was established in Coventry by the Bennett family in 1930 to provide insurance services for the West Midlands.
+Bennetts was established in Coventry by the Bennetts family in 1930 to provide insurance services to people throughout the West Midlands.

-· In the early 1980’s Bennetts devised a number of specialist insurance schemes for all types of biker.
+· In the early 1980’s Bennetts decided to devise a number of specialist insurance schemes that would meet the needs of different types of biker.
 These schemes are constantly reviewed to give bikers the exact cover they need.

-· In 2000 Bennetts was the first motorcycle insurance specialist to launch a quote and buy facility through its website, www.bennetts.co.uk.
+· In 2000 Bennetts was the first motorcycle insurance specialist to offer the ability to buy insurance online, through its website, www.bennetts.co.uk.

-o The BGL Group now arranges and administers insurance for around 2.3 million customers with more than £600million GWP.
-It has contact centre operations in Peterborough, Coventry, Sunderland, and Cape Town, South Africa.
-It currently employs over 2000 people and its head office is in Peterborough.
+The BGL Group now arranges and administers insurance for around 1,200,000 customers and has contact centre operations in Peterborough, Coventry, Sunderland and Cape Town, South Africa.
+It currently employs 2255 people and its head office is in Peterborough.

-· In June 2007, Bennetts became official series sponsor of the World Superbike Championship for the remainder of the 2007 championship and for the entire 2008 championship.
+· In June 2007, Bennetts became official series sponsor of the World Superbike Championship for the remainder of the 2007 championship and for the whole of the 2008 championship.

-· Bennetts has been personal sponsor of two-time World Superbike Champion James Toseland since July 2007.
+· Bennetts became personal sponsor of current World Superbike Championship leader James Toseland in July 2007.